-- A Sixth Form College comprised of ~2400 16-19 students, ~400 adult learners and ~250 staff - Collyer's is the only post-16 provider in the town of Horsham in West Sussex - ~50% of our sixth form intake comes from Horsham schools, whilst the remainder come from schools across Surrey and Sussex, with a small number of International Students from overseas - Known predominantly for A-Levels (~90:10 balance of A Level to Vocational) until 2017, our offer has since broadened in response to school liaison and student applications to a balance of ~70:30 - In 2019 we committed to launching T-Levels as one of ~50 'first wave providers' - Our Sixth Form (daytime) provision now includes: 35 A-Level courses, 15 Level 3 Vocational courses, 2 T-Levels, a 9 subject Level 2 Foundation Programme and over 120 Enrichment Activities - ~70% students follow A-Level courses, ~25% Level 3 vocational and technical or a mix of A-Level and vocational courses, 5% complete a Level 2 foundation year before proceeding to Level 3 study - We are consistently amongst the highest achieving (by value added) providers of A-levels in West Sussex and nationally - Up to 70% of our 16-19 learners progress to university each year, with the remaining 30% entering apprenticeships, further education and training, or direct employment - Our Adult Education (evening) provision includes Entry Level to Level 3 qualifications, alongside skills short courses and recreational courses - The college's annual income excluding capital funding is ~£11 million
+- A Sixth Form College comprised of ~2650 16-19 students and ~220 staff - Collyer's is the only post-16 provider in the town of Horsham in West Sussex - ~50% of our sixth form intake come from Horsham schools, whilst the remainder come from schools across Surrey and Sussex, with a small number of International Students from overseas - Known predominantly for A-Levels (~90:10 balance of A Level to Vocational) until 2017, our offer has broadened in response to school liaison and student applications to a balance of ~70:30 - In 2019 we committed to launching T-Levels as one of ~50 'first wave providers' - Our Sixth Form (daytime) provision now includes: 35 A-Level courses, 15 Level 3 Vocational courses, 2 T-Levels, an 8 subject Level 2 Foundation Programme and over 120 Enrichment Activities - ~70% students follow A-Level courses, ~25% Level 3 vocational and technical or a mix of A-Level and vocational courses, 5% complete a Level 2 Foundation year before proceeding to Level 3 study - We are consistently amongst the highest achieving (by value added) providers of A-levels in West Sussex and nationally - Up to 70% of our 16-19 learners progress to university each year, with the remaining 30% entering apprenticeships, further education and training, or direct employment - The college's annual income excluding capital funding is ~£13 million

 Given our size and position as the only post-16 provider in Horsham, we are committed to providing technical provision where we have suitable expertise and appropriate accommodation.
 Since 2020 we have offered two T-Levels: Education and Early Years, and Digital Production.
-For both T-Levels we have managed to secure high quality industry placements for all learners.
+For both T-Levels we have been fortunate to secure high quality industry placements for all learners.
 Alongside our T-Level provision we took part in a national trial of the Transition to T-Level Programmes at Level 2.
 Our Foundation Programme offers provision for ~120 learners who have not quite met the entry requirements for direct entry to Level 3.

 Although we have broadened our provision to include more vocational and technical courses, we remain principally an academic provider, focused on providing the highest quality education within the qualification types that we do best (see complete list of qualifications in Appendix 1).
-In 2019, the most recent year of publication of the DfE Level 3 Value Added metric, Collyer's students achieved A-Level results placing us as the 3rd best provider of A-Levels and 7th best provider of BTECs amongst sixth form colleges nationally.
+In 2024, the most recent year of publication of the DfE Level 3 Value Added metric, Collyer's students achieved A-Level results placing us as amongst the top 15% nationally of Sixth Form Colleges providing A Levels, and top in West Sussex for students completing a 3 A Level programme.